JWDT/csv_converter/README.md

 A simple tool that uses a JSON config file (or a config dict) to convert one CSV to another.
+Tested up to Python 3.8.

 Simplest use case is to just list the new headers and link them to the old headers, like so: